 o vuei parâ vie

-I want to wipe out
+I want to do away with

 de face de tiere